aselims/sanad/frontend/public/blog/future-of-open-innovation.md

 The future of innovation is collaborative, cross-sectoral, and impact-focused.
 Organizations that embrace open innovation will be better positioned to address complex challenges and create sustainable value.

-Saned is committed to supporting this future by providing the tools, connections, and resources needed for successful collaboration.
+Collopi is committed to supporting this future by providing the tools, connections, and resources needed for successful collaboration.